Ideas Come From Ourselves

 Posted On: 2020-10-30

 STAGING: Narrator, eight Cub Scouts with props.
-Cub pantomime as their portion of script is read.
+Cub pantomime as their portion of the script is read.

-CUB 1: (Enters with light bulb over his head )
+CUB 1: (Enters with a light bulb over his head )

 CUB 2: (Enters with a pattern)

 An idea needs a plan or pattern to make it a reality.
-Prior planning and following instructions reduces wasted time and confusion.
+Prior planning and following instructions reduce wasted time and confusion.